 Any student whose undergraduate instruction was not in English should also submit results of the TOEFL examination.
 The code for the University of Wisconsin-Madison is 1846.

 The Microbiology Doctoral Training Program is committed to the strength only diversity can bring.
 We strive to fully support all members of our community – Black, Indigenous, People of Color, LGBTQ+, first-generation, people with disabilities and all marginalized groups.

 We all belong here at MDTP, all of us make our program great, all of us have a place in STEM.

-An applicant’s personal statement, or statement of purpose, should present a narrative of how the applicant has prepared for a graduate career and how a graduate career will prepare the applicant for their career goals.
-This statement gives an applicant an opportunity to highlight and showcase strengths, as well as address any perceived weaknesses.
+An applicant’s research statement should be a narrative of how the applicant has prepared for a graduate career and how a graduate career will prepare the applicant for their career goals.
+This statement gives an applicant an opportunity to highlight strengths, as well as address any perceived weaknesses.
+The research statement is the main place in the application for the candidate to describe their research background and preparedness for graduate work.
 See the Evaluation Criteria below for specific examples of things our admissions committee considers during our holistic review process.

 When reviewing application materials, the admissions committee will consider the following three main areas in evaluating the candidate’s overall potential for success in the MDTP.